-Physical abuse may involve hitting, shaking, throwing, poisoning, burning or scalding, drowning, suffocating or otherwise causing physical harm to a young person.
-Physical harm may also be caused when a parent or carer fabricates the symptoms of, or deliberately induces, illness in a young person.

-Emotional abuse is the persistent emotional maltreatment of a young person such as to cause severe and adverse effects on the young person's emotional development.
-Some level of emotional abuse is involved in all types of maltreatment of a young person, although it may occur alone.

-Abuse can take place wholly online, or technology may be used to facilitate offline abuse.
-They may be abused by an adult or adults or another child or children.

-Emotional abuse may involve:

-- Conveying to a young person that they are worthless or unloved, inadequate, or valued only insofar as they meet the needs of another person - Not giving the young person opportunities to express their views, deliberately silencing them or 'making fun' of what they say or how they communicate - Age or developmentally inappropriate expectations being imposed on young people.
-These may include interactions that are beyond a young person's developmental capability, as well as overprotection and limitation of exploration and learning, or preventing the young person participating in normal social interaction - Seeing or hearing the ill-treatment of another - Serious bullying (including cyberbullying), causing young people frequently to feel frightened or in danger, or the exploitation or corruption of young people

-Sexual abuse involves forcing or enticing a young person or young person to take part in sexual activities, not necessarily involving a high level of violence, whether or not the young person is aware of what is happening.
-The activities may involve:

-- Physical contact, including assault by penetration (for example rape or oral sex) or non-penetrative acts such as masturbation, kissing, rubbing and touching outside of clothing - Non-contact activities, such as involving young people in looking at, or in the production of, sexual images, watching sexual activities, encouraging young people to behave in sexually inappropriate ways, or grooming a young person in preparation for abuse (including via the internet)
+- Abuse: a form of maltreatment of a child.
+Somebody may abuse or neglect a child by inflicting harm or by failing to act to prevent harm.
+Children may be abused by other children or adults, in a family or in an institutional or community setting by those known to them or, more rarely, by others. - Physical abuse: a form of abuse that may involve hitting, shaking, throwing, poisoning, burning or scalding, drowning, suffocating or otherwise causing physical harm to a child. - Emotional abuse: the persistent emotional maltreatment of a child such as to cause severe and adverse effects on the child's emotional development.
+It may involve conveying to a child that they are worthless or unloved, inadequate, or valued only insofar as they meet the needs of another person.
+Some level of emotional abuse is involved in all types of maltreatment of a child, although it may occur alone. - Sexual abuse: involves forcing or enticing a child or young person to take part in sexual activities, not necessarily involving violence, whether or not the child is aware of what is happening.
+The activities may involve physical contact, including assault by penetration (for example, rape or oral sex) or non-penetrative acts such as masturbation, kissing, rubbing and touching outside of clothing.
+They may also include non-contact activities, such as involving children in looking at, or in the production of, sexual images, watching sexual activities, encouraging children to behave in sexually inappropriate ways, or grooming a child in preparation for abuse.
+Sexual abuse can take place online, and technology can be used to facilitate offline abuse.
 Sexual abuse is not solely perpetrated by adult males.
-Women can also commit acts of sexual abuse, as can other young people.
-The sexual abuse of children by other children is a specific safeguarding issue in education and all staff should be aware of it and of their school or college's policy and procedures for dealing with it.
-(KCSIE 2023).

-Neglect is the persistent failure to meet a young person's basic physical and/or psychological needs, likely to result in the serious impairment of the young person's health or development.
-Neglect may occur during pregnancy as a result of maternal substance abuse.
+Females can also be abusers as can other children.
+The sexual abuse of children by other children is a specific safeguarding issue (also known as child-on-child abuse) in education and all staff should be aware of it and their school or colleges policy and procedures for dealing with it. - Neglect: the persistent failure to meet a child's basic physical and/or psychological needs, likely to result in the serious impairment of the child's health or development.
+Neglect may involve a parent or carer failing to provide adequate food, clothing and shelter (including exclusion from home or abandonment); protect a child from physical and emotional harm or danger; ensure adequate supervision (including the use of inadequate caregivers); or ensure access to appropriate medical care or treatment.
+It may also include neglect of, or unresponsiveness to, a child's basic emotional needs.

-Once a young person is born, neglect may involve a parent or carer failing to:

-- Provide adequate food, clothing and shelter (including exclusion from home or abandonment) - Protect a young person from physical and emotional harm or danger - Ensure adequate supervision (including the use of inadequate care-givers)

-• Ensure access to appropriate medical care or treatment

-It may also include neglect of, or unresponsiveness to, a young person's basic emotional needs.

-Neglect is the most common reason for a child to be the subject of a child Protection Plan in the UK and research from the NSPCC tells us that 1 in 7 secondary school age children and 1 in 20 children under 11 in the UK have been neglected at some point.
-To help combat neglect of children the Wirral Safeguarding Children Partnership has developed and published its multi-agency Neglect Strategy (June 2023): Cherish - Wirral's Neglect Strategy
+All staff should be aware that child sexual and child criminal exploitation are forms of child abuse.